-(KCSIE Sept 2021 Paras 33-35 & Annex B)
+(KCSIE Sept 2022 Paras 36-39 & Annex B)

-We will ensure that all staff are aware of the indicators that may signal that children are at risk from, or involved with CCE
+We will ensure that all staff are aware of the indicators that may signal that children are at risk from or involved with CCE.

-CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity
+CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into taking part in any criminal activity and can be experienced by both boys and girls:

 - in exchange for something the victim needs or wants - for the financial or other advantage of the perpetrator or facilitator - through violence or the threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
 CCE does not always involve physical contact; it can also occur through the use of technology.
-It can be linked to serious violence (See 15 below)
+It can be linked to serious violence. - specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines.